 A patient data taskforce has now been set up by charitable foundation Wellcome, whose director Jeremy Farrar, said: “We will only unlock the immense value of patient data if we have open and honest discussions about how and why data can be used for care and research, what’s allowed and not allowed, and how personal information is safeguarded.”

-The “immense value” of patient data is clearly front of mind for NHS chiefs.
+The “immense value” of patient data is clearly front of mind for NHS chiefs link i en blog.
 Professor Sir Bruce Keogh, NHS England’s Medical Director, believes wearable devices that can unobtrusively measure health indicators such as heart rate, calories consumed, exercise taken and even detailed physiological changes will revolutionise the health service.
 He said: “This monitoring will help keep people safe in their own homes rather than just waiting for serious deterioration necessitating an ambulance or GP call, followed by admission to hospital for several days.”

 However, the problem of who does what with our data becomes greater when major players such as Google are involved.
 There are those who feel strongly about the motives of large corporations operating in public services.
 There are many cases in which big businesses have done themselves few favours in the way they have behaved and performed on government contracts.
 Then there is the wider negative issue of how consumer data is used to target and market in the commercial world.

 The pressures on our health service and on public finances, though, mean there is too much at stake for the debate to become polarised on ideological grounds.